purxiz/scanny/README.md

 Scanny is a tool for keeping track of grocery lists using a barcode scanner.
 It runs as a flask server, and is primarily designed for use with a raspberry pi and small touch screen.
 The only required hardware however is a barcode scanner that types the barcode as standard input and then presses enter afterwards.
 The data is stored in a file called db.sqlite, using SQLAlchemy with SQLITE (obviously).
 The server should ideally be run somewhere that it can be publically accessed, since the css handles mobile devices as well as I can be bothered to make it.
+(Please note I'm using some really ugly css tricks to detect mobile devices (and keep them working with the on-screen keyboard changin the screen orientation to landscape).
+You may want to look into the media tags I use in `static/main.css` to get the display working correctly with your device.
+I'm using pixel ratio.
+There's a website called cssmediaqueries.com you can access to help differentiate between your devices.)
 Buttons prefixed with '>' represent links, and take you to another page.
 Buttons with some other name represent some action.
 The program should be pretty self explanatory.